Norbert-Oleksy/Card-Management-Example-Project/README.md

 * `IDisplayInfo`: Ensures UI elements display data uniformly.

 #### 🗃️ Data management (ScriptableObjects)
 Card data is strictly separated from logic using **ScriptableObjects** (`CardCollection`).
-This allows designers to balance the game and add new cards via the Inspector without touching the codebase.
+This allows designers to balance the game and add new cards via the inspector without touching the codebase.

 #### 🎨 Procedural animations (DOTween)
 Instead of static transitions, the project uses **DOTween** for fluid visuals: